null Skip to main content

 1. Injury Prevention

 Lack of support, however, may cause the effect of punches to result in wrist sprain, fracture, or bruising of the knuckles.
-Boxing hand wraps offer additional padding and support, lowering the risk of these injuries.
+Boxing hand wrap offer additional padding and support, lowering the risk of these injuries.

 2. Wrist and Knuckle Support